 of FREEDOM, by Professor Harry Prosen

-Dr Harry Prosen is a professor of psychiatry who has worked in the field for over 50 years, including chairing two departments of psychiatry and serving as a president of the Canadian Psychiatric Association.
-Professor Prosen was recently appointed one of 500 Specially Selected Fellows of the American College of Psychiatrists, and a Distinguished Life Member of the American Psychiatric Association.
-He is also psychiatric consultant to the Bonobo Species Preservation Society.
+Dr Harry Prosen was a professor of psychiatry who worked in the field for over 60 years, including chairing two departments of psychiatry and serving as a president of the Canadian Psychiatric Association.
+Professor Prosen was appointed one of 500 Specially Selected Fellows of the American College of Psychiatrists, and a Distinguished Life Member of the American Psychiatric Association.
+He was also psychiatric consultant to the Bonobo Species Preservation Society.
+(You can read Professor Prosen’s full biography and obituary .)

 What follows is an adapted excerpt from Professor Harry